JKirkYuan/Leap_Pinch_Desktop/README.md

 ```

 ### Issues
-Currently Orion is in Beta and does not work with MacOS :frowning:
+Currently Leap Motion Orion is in Beta and does not work with MacOS :frowning: